The Spirit in Whole Gatherings -

 ... who is the head - Christ -

 ... the whole body, joined and knit together by what every joint supplies,

 according to the effective working by which every part does its share,

 causes growth of the body for the edifying of itself in love," Ephesians 4'16.

-DO NOT BE IGNORANT!
+DON'T BE IGNORANT!

 v2.
 You know that you were Gentiles, carried away to these dumb idols, however you were led.